Kyran24/The-bible/README.md

 # The-bible
  It is a html offline bible that interacts more with browsers that supports html5 made from mycode.
 It is a free html applet.
-It was made by Kyran (a student from Nigeria)
+It was made by Kyran (a student from Nigeria).

 Tel--- +2347040501048

 Email----- Ebubekyran@gmail.com
            Kyranebube@gmail.com

 Address---- Plot 146 sultan dasuki road, phase 2 site 2, kubwa-Abuja, Nigeria.

+               Updates will be available periodly to get more easy-to-use functions........
+Mycode official website will be announced when fully developed.